gitandy/DragonLog/README_HAMCC.md

 To leave the event mode for the following QSOs type a single `$` followed by a SPACE.

 ### xOTA
-For xOTA just enter one of SOTA, POTA i.e. `$pota` instead of the contest ID.
+For xOTA just enter one of SOTA, POTA e.g. `$pota` instead of the contest ID.
 Then set your own xOTA reference with `-Nxx-999` and track the QSO partners reference with `%xx-999`.

 Source Code of HamCC